 One of the most effective methods we use to help our clients get their lives back on the right track is the 12-Step recovery program.
 We have noticed that, if followed correctly, this particular method has a high success rate when it comes to helping people attain long-term sobriety.
 While methods such as detox treat symptoms, the 12-Step program goes deeper into addressing the root causes of the addiction.
 It teaches those battling addiction a new design for living free from dependence on drugs or alcohol.
-This way, the individual not only gets better but also has a blueprint to rebuild their lives after treatment.
+This way, the individual not only gets better but, also has a blueprint to rebuild their life after treatment.

 What is the 12-Step Program?